DannySeidel/mac-setup/README.md

 ln -s ~/.config-files/git/.gitconfig-gitlab ~/.gitconfig-gitlab
 ```

-`bash ~/.config-files/scripts/configure-dock.sh` to configure the Dock and Menu bar to my preferences:
+`bash ~/.config-files/scripts/configure-dock.sh` to configure the Dock to my preferences:

 `configure-dock.sh` looks like this:
 ```shell